davidcsisk/splunk_lookup_uploader/README.md

 | outputlookup example_lookup.csv
 ```

 The python script builds the SPL with values from the lookup data, then submits it to Splunk similar to the examples immediately above.
-This is a very simple approach that works beautifully with a reasonable size of lookup data.
+If the lookup already exists, it makes a backup with a date/time stamp.
+This is a very simple approach that works reliably with a reasonable size of lookup data.